 Content data modeling is often perceived as an onerous task—one that only skilled developers or those with advanced coding backgrounds would undertake.
-While what happens "behind the scenes" is complex, a premium content business platform like Brightspot helps simplify these processes by freeing users from traditional backend complexities involved in data modeling, and allowing them to quickly manipulate content as their businesses change and grow.
+While what happens "behind the scenes" is complex, a premium CMS like Brightspot helps simplify these processes by freeing users from traditional backend complexities involved in data modeling, and allowing them to quickly manipulate content as their businesses change and grow.

 The old way